Host Movie Review: Demon Has Entered The Chat

 With the coronavirus pandemic still ongoing–whew–it comes as no surprise that we’d see the rise of the socially-distanced horror movie.
-I don’t mean ones like I mentioned before, where social distancing could have saved lives (or maybe not).
+I don’t mean horror movies like I mentioned before, where social distancing could have saved lives (or maybe not).
 No, instead I mean movies being filmed now, while we’re all still trying to stay safe.
 I mean stuff like the movie Host, which I’ll talk about in this review.

-But First, A Land of Confusion
+But First, A Land Of Confusion

 “Bella, I’m a vampire”–wait, that’s a different Stephenie Meyer story, image via Open Road Films